 Power and Water is transforming the way power is delivered to remote communities by incorporating solar power to reduce reliance on diesel.
-With the support of the Northern Territory (NT) Government, Power and Water will deliver a wide-scale rollout of 10 MW of solar systems across more than 30 remote Indigenous communities.
+With the support of the Northern Territory (NT) Government, Power and Water will deliver a wide-scale rollout of 10 MW of solar systems across 29 remote Indigenous communities.
 The $55 million program is co-funded by the Australian Government through the Australian Renewable Energy Agency (ARENA) and includes $27.5 million financed through the NT Government.
-The four year program, which was launched in 2014, will change Power and Water’s remote community energy supply portfolio, making solar energy an established part of future power station design.
+The four year program launched in 2014, and will change Power and Water’s remote community energy supply portfolio, making solar energy an established part of future power station design.

 SETuP has two key components:

 There are a number of ways in which solar may be used in community scale power generation.
 Most solar SETuP sites will be constructed so that power from the solar panels is fed into the local grid, with no ability to store additional power in batteries.
 The new solar generation capacity is additional to the existing diesel generation at the powerhouse.
 As a result, the diesel generators will to do less work, resulting in 15% fuel savings.
 Nine megawatts (MW) of solar generation capacity will be integrated into 28 diesel power stations servicing remote Indigenous communities across the Territory.
 Due to the ambitious nature of the work in such remote settings, the program will be rolled out in instalments.

 John Holland Territoria Civil were the successful Engineer Procure and Construct (EPC) contractor for the first instalment, consisting of the following communities:

 Mt Liebig (Amunturangu)

 The second instalment is expected to go to market early Dry season 2017 and will include, but not be limited to the following communities:

 Minyerri (Hodgson Downs)